You'd think buying an HDMI cable would be a simple affair, but sadly there are multiple HDMI standards with different features, specs, and variables.

 The tech specs are exactly the same, but Syncwire does boast that the cable can survive being bent over 3,000 times, so it should win when it comes to durability.
 It’s available in lengths up to 3m, but that should be plenty for most setups.

 Another offering if you’re more inclined to trust your cabling to a big brand - Belkin makes a number of reliable tech accessories, so an HDMI cable isn’t much of a stretch for them.

-The basic cable supports 4K, though Belkin also offers an ultra high speed version (£54.99).
+The cable supports 4K, though Belkin also offers an ultra high speed version that costs a lot more.
 As we said above, we wouldn’t really recommend spending the extra money for that, but the option’s there if you’re committed to future-proofing.

 The US model is slightly different, but it should get you the same results.

 And now for something completely (well, a little) different.
 This HDMI cable from UGreen has one right-angled plug, perfect for connecting up appliances in odd spots or with limited clearance from your wall or TV cabinet.

 Watch out for older 10.2Gbps versions of this cable and ensure you're getting the 18Gbps one.
 The 10.2Gbps version will handle any HD content very comfortably, and 4K up to 30fps, but might struggle with higher frame rate 4K or any 4K HDR.